duckfood/PeacemakerAI/README.md

 **Inspired by the prototypical SemperFi from the base Warzone 2100**.
 Although they share similar naming conventions and structure, PeacemakerAI has undergone significant revisions and enhancements thanks to assistance from qwen3, granite4, deepseek-coder-v2, and gpt4 large language models.
 Special thanks to GitHub Copilot and Claude Haiku 4.5 for assistance solving the toughest bugs.

 ### Motivation
 PeacemakerAI grew out of a project to explore advanced JavaScript while leveraging large language models for coding assistance.
+It does not cheat in any known way.
+If you see it doing the impossible, open an issue with screenshots.
+If you find a crack in it's strategy open an issue.

 ---